eublockmove/icon-vanitygen-py/README.md

 ## Notes

 Since ICON addresses are Hexes, only numbers 0-9 and letters a-f can be used.
-This process is CPU intesinve and can run in reasonable time for up to 6 characters.
+This process is CPU intensive and can run in reasonable time for up to 6 characters.

 ![Vanitygen](https://i.imgur.com/F4tqXGF.png)